Amazon Robotics

-Amazon Robotics, formerly Kiva Systems, is a Massachusetts-based company that manufactures mobile robotic fulfillment systems.
-It is a subsidiary company of Amazon.com and its automated storage and retrieval systems were previously used by companies including The Gap, Walgreens, Staples, Gilt Groupe, Office Depot, Crate & Barrel, and Saks 5th Avenue.
-After those contracts ran out, Amazon did not renew them and Kiva's assets now work only for Amazon's warehouses.
+Amazon Robotics LLC, formerly Kiva Systems, is a Massachusetts-based company that manufactures mobile robotic fulfillment systems.
+It is a subsidiary of Amazon.com.
+Its automated storage and retrieval systems have been used in the past by companies including The Gap, Walgreens, Staples, Gilt Groupe, Office Depot, Crate & Barrel, Amazon and Saks Fifth Avenue.

 History

 After working on the business process team at Webvan, Mick Mountz concluded that the company's downfall was due to the inflexibility of existing material handling systems and the high cost of order fulfillment.
-These challenges inspired Mountz to create a method to pick, pack, and ship orders through a system that could deliver any item to any operator at any time.
-To accomplish his vision, Mountz sought help from Peter Wurman and Raffaello D'Andrea.
+These challenges inspired Mountz to develop a method for picking, packing, and shipping orders using a system that could deliver any item to any operator at any time.

+To achieve his vision, Mountz enlisted the help of Peter Wurman and Raffaello D'Andrea.
 In 2003, Mountz became the founder and CEO of Kiva Systems, through his partnership with co-founders Wurman and D'Andrea.

 Overview

 Traditionally, goods are moved around a distribution center using a conveyor system or by human-operated machines (such as forklifts).
 In Kiva's approach, items are stored in portable storage units.
-When an order is entered into the Kiva database system, the software locates the closest automated guided vehicle (bot) to the item and directs it to retrieve it.
+When an order is entered into the Kiva database system, the software locates the closest automated guided vehicle to the item and directs it to retrieve it.
 The mobile robots navigate around the warehouse by following a series of computerized bar-code stickers on the floor.
 Each drive unit has a sensor that prevents it from colliding with others.
 When the drive unit reaches the target location, it slides underneath the pod and lifts it off the ground through a corkscrew action.
 The robot then carries the pod to the specified human operator to pick up the items.